Flagpole Wind Ratings Explained: How to Choose the Right Strength for Your Location

 - Used for very tall poles: 60′, 70′, 80′, 100′+

-- Often used at stadiums, municipal buildings, and airports
+- Stadiums, municipal buildings, and airports

 Wind Ratings for External vs. Internal Halyard Systems